![]() |

 Hot water comfort pump control timer state change function.

 It turns the pump on respectively off.
-At turning off the next on schedule is determined and set.
+At turning off the next on schedule is determined and set as next end time for the "hot water comfort pump schedule timer".

 Hot water comfort pump button state change.